Army JROTC FAQ

 Q: What does Army JROTC offer me that I can’t get anywhere else?

-Q: Does a student in JROTC incur a military obligation?
+Q: Does a student incur a military obligation by signing up for JROTC?

-A: Students do not have a military obligation because they take JROTC in high school.
+A: No, absolutely not.
+Students do not incur ANY military obligation when they elect to take JROTC in high school.

-Q: Does a student pay for their uniform?
+Q: Does the student pay for his/her uniform?

 Q: How often does a student wear their JROTC uniform?

 A: Cadets wear their uniform to school once a week, usually on Thursdays.
-This is a big portion of their grade so it is important that they are in uniform as required.
+This is a big portion of the student's grade.
+So, it is important to be in uniform when required.

 A: Each cadet will participate in Physical fitness training on Fridays.
-Please make sure that they dress appropriately.
-We go to the track when the weather is nice and work out outside so it is important that they dress to go outside and that they are wearing tennis shoes so that they can run.
-When the weather is bad we work out in the JROTC Drill Hall.
+Please be sure to dress appropriately.
+We try to go outside when the weather is nice.
+So, it is important to dress appropriately.
+Running shoes or tennis shoes should be worn on Physical Fitness Training Days.
+If the weather will not permit us to go outside, we work out in the JROTC Drill Hall.

 Q: Is it true that the Army instructors monitor attendance?

-A: First Sergeant Brownfield and I feel that attendance is critical for the success of your Cadet/Student.
-If your cadet is out of school for more than three days expect a phone call or a note card asking about their condition.
+A: Yes.
+First Sergeant Brownfield and I feel that attendance is critical for the success of every cadet.
+If a cadet is out of school for more than three days, expect a phone call or a note card asking about his/her condition.

 Q: Does the JROTC Program do anything other than conduct classes during school?